pitchpoint-solutions/docs.pitchpointsolutions.io/_developer_guides/orders/IRS8821Transcript.md

 ### Step 1: Authenticate and Receive Tokens
-See the [Authentication Guide](/developer_guides/authentication/access_token/) for more information on how to authenticate and receive your token.
+Refer to the [Authentication Guide](/developer_guides/authentication/access_token/) for detailed steps on authentication and token retrieval.

 ### Step 2: Place an order.

-This request will submit the order details combined with a PDF that contains a completed 8821 form and the consent form.
+This request submits the order details along with a PDF that includes a completed 8821 form and the consent form.

-Incorporate the access token in the `Authorization` header after the `Bearer` type as follows, replacing `your_access_token_here` with the actual token you received in the `access_token` field from the authentication process.
+Include the access token in the `Authorization` header following the `Bearer` keyword.
+Replace `your_access_token_here` with the actual token you obtained during the authentication process.

 #### Example Individual request:
-This would order a W-2 - Employee Earnings transcript for an individual for the years 2023, 2022, and 2021
+The following example orders a W-2 - Employee Earnings transcript for an individual for the years 2023, 2022, and 2021.

 ```bash
 curl -X POST https://api.pointservices.com/riskinsight-services-ws/resources/v1/IRS8821Transcript/PDF-001